maplibre/maplibre-tile-spec/encodings/fastpfor/js/README.md

 # fastpfor-ts

-A Typescript implementation of the FastPFOR integer compression algorithm
+A Typescript implementation of the FastPFOR integer compression algorithm (decompression only).
+This version in TypeScript does not support SIMD instructions.

 # Running the benchmarks